 Timeout behavior differs between e-learning standards and whether the course is hosted or non-hosted:

-If the course sends data to Vault, the user’s session timeout is updated in Vault, and the user will not be timed out of Vault or e-learning.
+- If the course sends data to Vault, the user’s session timeout is updated in Vault, and the user is not be timed out of Vault or e-learning.
 In this context, “sends data” means the course is calling either LMSSetValue() or LMSFinish().

-If the course does not send data to Vault, the user’s session timeout will not be updated in Vault and the user may be logged out of Vault.
+- If the course does not send data to Vault, the user’s session timeout is not updated in Vault and the user may be logged out of Vault.
 To avoid a timeout in this case, the user can hover over the yellow timeout banner on the e-learning browser window.

-As long as the user is active within the course and there is network activity, the user’s session will not be timed out in Vault.
+- As long as the user is active within the course and there is network activity, the user’s session does not time out in Vault.

 About Hosted & Non-Hosted E-Learning Courses